Avicii: Relationships

-From 2011 to 2013, Bergling dated Emily Goldberg, an American student.
-He then dated Racquel Bettencourt, a Canadian student and model; they lived together in California before splitting up in late 2014.
-On the podcast Sofia with an F, Bettencourt revealed she and Bergling got back together in the beginning of 2016.
-The reunion resulted in a pregnancy that was miscarried.
-At the time of his death, he was dating Tereza Kačerová, a Czech model; they had decided to keep their relationship private.
+Avicii met Emily Goldberg, an American student, in 2011; they dated for two years.
+He then dated Racquel Bettencourt, a Canadian student and model with whom he lived in California; the couple separated in late 2014.
+On the podcast Sofia with an F, Bettencourt said she and Avicii restarted their relationship in 2016; a pregnancy resulted in a miscarriage.
+At the time of his death, he was dating Tereza Kačerová, a Czech model; they kept their relationship private.